dfamr01/OptiBus/README.md

    - Prevention of overlapping duties
    - Ensuring 8 hours of rest between duties
 5. Ability to unassign from duties.
+6. Support for Language Indentation - Includes support for right-to-left (RTL) languages
+7. Responsive design adapting to various screen sizes and aspect ratios

 ## Technology Stack